Skip to content

 What is the cheapest studio flat you can rent in Gibraltar?

-The cheapest studios in Gibraltar typically start at around £900 per month in 2026, usually in Town Centre in older buildings.
-Anything significantly below this figure is very rare and tends to go quickly through word of mouth rather than advertised listings.
+Based on recent listings and agents' reports, the cheapest studios in Gibraltar typically start at around £900 per month in 2026, usually in Town Centre in older buildings.
+Anything significantly below this is rare and tends to go through word of mouth rather than advertised listings.

 Do Gibraltar studios come furnished?